bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/private_class_fields.md

     console.assert(ClassWithPrivateStaticMethod.publicStaticMethod1() === 42);
     console.assert(ClassWithPrivateStaticMethod.publicStaticMethod2() === 42);

 This can lead to unexpected behavior when using `this`.
-In the following example `this` refers to the `Derived` class (not the `Base` class) when we try to call `Derived.publicStaticMethod2()`, and thus exhibits the same “provenance restriction” as mentioned above:
+In the following example `this` refers to the `Derived` class (not the `Base` class) when we try to call `Derived.publicStaticMethod2()`, and thus exhibits the same "provenance restriction” as mentioned above:

     class Base {
       static #privateStaticMethod() {